Should You Discard the First Infusion When Brewing Tea?

 The methods for brewing tea vary widely, but essentially, there are three key points:

 1. Prepare your tea-brewing vessel.
 For those without prior experience in brewing tea, a glass is recommended.
 Its transparency makes it easy to observe the color of the tea broth, helping you better control the brewing time.
-For seasoned tea enthusiasts, the choice of vessel—such as an antique-style purple clay or teapot—depends on personal preference.
+For seasoned tea enthusiasts, the choice of vessel—such as an antique-style clay or ceramic teapot—depends on personal preference.

 Should You Discard the First Infusion When Brewing Tea?-2